yezyilomo/django-restql/docs/index.md

     ...
 ]
 ```
-So you can see that on a nested field `books` book pks have been returned instead of books data as specified on `return_pk=True` kwarg on `BookSerializer`.
+So you can see that on a nested field `books` pks have been returned instead of books data as specified on `return_pk=True` kwarg on `BookSerializer`.
 <br/>